heruslu/Viscoelasticity/README.md

 ## Desiging the MATLAB script

 ### Space and time discretization
-We start with setting the polinomial degree for the FEM solver.
+We start with setting the polynomial degree for the FEM solver.

 `` k = 3;``

 We choose a final simulation time.
-It is know that CQ solver error accumulates in time \[3\], so for large simulation time one needs to choose small time stepping.
+It is know that the error of the CQ solver accumulates in time \[3\].
+Therefore, for large simulation time, one needs to choose small time stepping.

 ``
 M = 40;